superlinked/VectorHub/docs/building_blocks/vector_compute/embedding_models.md

+## Introduction

-## Embedding Models, the heart of Vector Compute
+Embedding Models are the heart of Vector Compute

 At the core of Vector Compute are embedding models – machine learning models applied to raw data to generate vector embeddings.